 Slim also gained notoriety for mastering the proposition (or “prop”) bet.
 This type of gambling resembles a game of dare.

-Prop bets are bets that are made on the possibility of something happening during an event and not on the conclusion of the said event.
+Prop bets are bets made on the possibility of something happening during an event and not on the conclusion of the said event.

 Yet Slim carried this technique to new heights.
 He attracted attention by using cunning to prevail in prop bets.